 A real interest in the subject is an absolute must, as we expect our students to be motivated to work independently as well as under guidance.
-Students must be prepared to commit a minimum of an hour and a half per week to art homework tasks and must be happy to come back after school if necessary to complete unfinished tasks.
+Students must be prepared to commit a minimum of two hours per week to art homework tasks and must be happy to come back after school if necessary to complete unfinished tasks.